Who's in and who's out? A case study of multimodal CLIP-filtering in DataComp: Related Work

 \section{Related Work}

-We highlight previous work on CLIP evaluations and data filtering methods that are relevant to our study.
-We aim to contribute to the existing discussion on data filtering bias through a novel case study of multimodal filtering.
+In this section, we highlight previous work on bias audits and data filtering methods that are relevant to our study.
+We aim to contribute to the existing discussion on data filtering bias through a novel case study of data filtering on a popular large-scale dataset.